tannerdolby/tannerdolby/README.md

-## hey there!
+## Hi there!

 I'm Tanner.
 A mathematician with an interest in technology.
 I like playing chess, skateboarding, and building things for the web.
-I'm interested in JavaScript, HTML, CSS, Node, TypeScript, Python, C++, and Java.
+I'm interested in JavaScript, HTML, CSS, TypeScript, Python, C++, and Java.

 I'm probably writing about something on [my website](https://tannerdolby.com).
 Have a look!